tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

     async response: JavaAsync says: Hi PythonAsync, nice to see you promise response: JavaPromise says: Hi PythonPromise, nice to see you

-This output indicates that the Python process connected to the Java process using the Py4j distribution provider, imported the Java-exported HelloImpl service, created a Python proxy for the IHello service instance hosted from Java, and injected that proxy into the sample consumer in samples/rsa/helloconsumer.py by using iPOPO to set the self._helloservice to the proxy, and calling the _validate method.
+This output indicates that

+1) The Python process connected to the Java process using the Py4j distribution provider
+2) RSA discovered and imported the Java-exported HelloImpl service
+3) RSA created a Python proxy for the IHello service instance hosted from Java
+4)  iPOPO injected the IHello proxy into the sample consumer iby setting the self._helloservice requirement to the IHello proxy
+5) Calling the _validate method of the RemoteHelloConsumer class (in n samples/rsa/helloconsumer.py)

 .. code-block:: python